 Vision Program Details

-Since 2011, The Pokagon Fund has been committed to providing free vision care to youth and seniors in Harbor Country®.
-The Vision Program is administered directly by The Pokagon Fund.
+Since 2011, The Pokagon Fund has been committed to providing free vision care to youth and seniors who are residents of the City of New Buffalo; the Townships of Chikaming, New Buffalo, or Three Oaks; or the Villages of Grand Beach, Michiana, or Three Oaks.
+It is administered directly by The Pokagon Fund.
 The service provider for the program is Smoke Vision Care of New Buffalo.

 Eligibility

-The Pokagon Fund Vision Program provides free routine vision examinations and prescription glasses to the youth in Harbor Country from the age of 9 months through their 19th birthday or the last day in August in the year of their high school graduation, whichever is earlier, subject to certain limits described below.
-Eligibility for participation by youth in the Vision Program requires only permanent residency in Harbor Country, regardless of income.
+The Pokagon Fund Vision Program may provide a free routine vision examination and prescription glasses to the youth who permanently reside in the City of New Buffalo; the Townships of Chikaming, New Buffalo, or Three Oaks; or the Villages of Grand Beach, Michiana, or Three Oaks between the ages of 9 months until his or her 19th birthday or the last day in August in the year of their high school graduation, whichever is earlier.
+Eligibility for participation by youth in the Vision Program requires only permanent residency in one of the jurisdictions listed above, regardless of income.

-In addition, seniors 50 and older who are permanent residents of Harbor Country will receive a free routine vision examination and prescription glasses, subject to certain limits described below and subject to income eligibility based primarily on 250% of the current year’s Federal Poverty Income Guidelines.
+In addition, seniors 50 and older who are permanent residents of the City of New Buffalo; the Townships of Chikaming, New Buffalo, or Three Oaks; or the Villages of Grand Beach, Michiana, or Three Oaks may receive a free routine vision examination and prescription glasses, subject to certain limits described below and subject to income eligibility based primarily on 250% of the current year’s Federal Poverty Income Guidelines.

 For purposes of the Vision Program, income is calculated by adding the total of the following for each member of a senior’s household who is required to file a tax return: